Isaac-Barnard/United-Nations-Project/README.md

             - [x] Convert coordinates to x, inverse z
             - [x] Color data points to each nation
             - [x] Add data for each building when data is clicked on
-            - [ ] Filter out nether/end buildings
+            - [x] Filter out nether/end buildings
+            - [ ] Extended map to show more land
         - [ ] Somehow display historical/informative maps